10 Web Design Mistakes Even Professionals Are Guilty Of

 This is the process of essentially ‘hijacking’ the scroll bar on a website and turning a page of normal content into a series of slides.

-If you’ve ever been across a website that does this, then likely you’ll know just how irritating it is and worst of all, it prevents you from skim reading, meaning you need to wait while each ‘slide’ loads.
+If you’ve ever been to a website that does this, then likely you’ll know just how irritating it is and worst of all, it prevents you from skim reading, meaning you need to wait while each ‘slide’ loads.

 At least give the option to ‘view as list’.